 Restart has really changed me.
 I arrived with a very narrow view of life but it has both brought me out of myself and made me recognise how lucky I am – I have learned more here than I ever did in school.
 I would recommend it to anyone.’

 IF WE’VE CONVINCED YOU…

-Please contact our volunteer coordinator Diana (firstname.lastname@example.org) to register your interest, and she will tell you what happens next.
+Please contact our volunteer coordinator Dama (firstname.lastname@example.org) to register your interest, and she will tell you what happens next.

-If you would like to talk to someone with first-hand experience of volunteering at Restart, Diana will gladly put you in touch with one of our previous volunteers.
+If you would like to talk to someone with first-hand experience of volunteering at Restart, Dama will gladly put you in touch with one of our previous volunteers.